EloiSinglaMilian/eloisinglamilian.github.io/_pages/about.md

   - /about.html
 ---

 I am a **PhD candidate** in Translation and Language Sciences at **Universitat Pompeu Fabra**.
-My work studies how a certain construction of **Catalan Sign Language** (LSC) called Question-Answer Pairs (QAP for short), how it behaves at different levels of language, and how it might be different for speakers of different ages.
+My work studies a construction in **Catalan Sign Language** (LSC) called Question-Answer Pairs (QAP for short), how it behaves at different levels of language, and how it might vary for speakers of different ages.

 My personal interest in linguistics is how **formal theory and empirical research** can inform each other.
 For me, theoretical questions should be grounded in solid data, and descriptive work becomes more meaningful when it connects to broader analytical frameworks.
-I am also committed to linguistic diversity and to working on **minoritized language**s such as Catalan, Scottish Gaelic, and Catalan Sign Language (LSC).
+I am also committed to linguistic diversity and to working on **minoritized languages** such as Catalan, Scottish Gaelic, and Catalan Sign Language (LSC).

 ---